Farm Policy Update: The 2018 Farm Bill

 Protect Farmland: Agricultural Conservation Easement Program

-The, or ACEP is a critically important voluntary federal conservation program implemented by the USDA Natural Resources Conservation Service that protects agricultural land and conserves wetlands.
-The ACEP-Agricultural Land Easement, ACEP-ALE, program cost-shares with state and local partners to purchase from farmers, ranchers, and agricultural landowners.
+The Agricultural Conservation Easement Program, or ACEP, is a critically important voluntary federal conservation program implemented by the USDA Natural Resources Conservation Service that protects agricultural land and conserves wetlands.
+The ACEP-Agricultural Land Easement, ACEP-ALE, program cost-shares with state and local partners to purchase agricultural conservation easements from farmers, ranchers, and agricultural landowners.
 The program permanently protects land from sprawling development while keeping it in agricultural production.
 Importantly, it enables farmers and ranchers to reinvest the proceeds of the easement sale in their businesses, to transition land to the next generation, or to offset the costs of improved conservation practices.

 Increase ACEP Funding ✓